Portalum/Portalum.PdfGenerator/README.md

 Portalum.PdfGenerator is licensed under the MIT license.
 [MIT](https://choosealicense.com/licenses/mit/)

-For all licences see licences.txt
+For all licences see LICENSE-thirdparty